Zahid295/History-of-Albert-Einstein/README.md

 - Warmth, optimism, and positivism are all known to be evoked by the color gold.
 It is used for headings because it improves aesthetic appeal.

 - Ultra violet background is used to make the website catchy for users and to grab user attention it is being used as background for headings.

+##### Typography

+ Two types of fonts are used throughout the website.

+- Rokkitt font is used for paragraphs and logo and sans-serif is used in case Rokkitt font does not support.
+- Roboto is used for headings as the font promotes friendliness and open curves and sans-serif if Roboto does not work.